 How do states respond to political resistance?
 The standard repression or concession logic presumes that the state is strong enough to punish or co-opt dissent effectively.
 Instead, we argue that the state may disengage when it is weak.
-We show that colonial governments in former French West Africa reduced public investments in districts where chiefs engaged in (typically nonviolent) disobedience.
-However, we also show that chieftain disobedience reduced taxes and fees on Africans, rather than increased them in retaliation.
-Because the state was too weak to punish via higher taxes or to concede via higher investments, the state disengaged instead in districts that were difficult to rule.
+We show that colonial governments in French West Africa reduced public investments in districts where chiefs engaged in largely non-violent disobedience.
+However, we also show that chieftain disobedience reduced government taxes and fees on Africans, rather than increased them as punishment.
+Because the state was too weak to punish with higher taxation or to concede by increasing investments, the state disengaged in hard-to-rule districts.
 Our findings show that chieftain resistance helps explain why subnational development was so unequal during colonialism.
-Low-level and non-violent resistance, too often overlooked in the conflict literature, also affects state-society relations and state formation.
+Low-level and non-violent resistance, often overlooked in the conflict literature, also affect state-society relations and state formation.

 Keywords: colonial state, conflict, public investments, taxation, West Africa, chiefs